COVID-19 Care at CMC – 3rd wave

 CMC Messengers of Peace

 CMC Vellore remains committed to serving and caring for our patients.
-You can read stories from the early days of the pandemic in this beautiful anthology “Messengers of Peace”
+You can read stories from the early days of the pandemic in mid 2020 in this beautiful anthology “Messengers of Peace”

 Read more about them on this web page or download the anthology below: